grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 #### Advantage: "what you hide, you can change"

 Composing using constructors has one significant advantage.
-By separating object usage from construction, we end up with the code that creates a `Sender` being in a totally different place than the code that uses it.
+By separating object use from construction, we end up with the code that creates a `Sender` being in a totally different place than the code that uses it.
 And, as `Recipient` is passed to `Sender` during its creation, it is the only place external to the `Sender` that needs to know that `Sender` uses `Recipient`.
 The part of code that uses `Sender` is not aware at all that `Sender` stores a reference to `Recipient` inside it.
 This basically means that when `Sender` is used, e.g. like this:

 {lang="csharp"}
 ~~~